This article applies to:

 Duplicating your monitor without a splitter is not recommended for timing purposes.
 To ensure timing accuracy, the participant needs to be viewing Display Index 1 (i.e., the primary display).

 When relying on the cloning/mirroring display mode in Windows, determining which display is considered primary may not be consistent between computer configurations.
 Also, vertical blank synchronization is not accurate between multiple displays.
 The reason is because when using a machine that has multiple display outputs, the current technology is that each of the outputs has its own pixel clock.
 These pixel clocks are configured that 99% of the time they do not communicate and the primary display's "refresh request" is given precedence in the cycle.
 Because of this, multiple-output video cards should not be used in clone mode if display synchronization and timing is a concern.
+Sometimes, these concerns manifest as visual anomalies, such as display tearing on a secondary monitor.

 It is possible to share the same video output to two screens with display synchronization with the use of a DVI splitter.
-The reason this is possible while the multiple outputs are not is related to the pixel clock.
+The reason this is possible while the multiple outputs or not is related to the pixel clock.
 With a single display output, only one-pixel clock is used, and the display is pushed out to the splitter and therefore the monitors at the same time.
-However, working with a DVI splitter requires a few things be considered so synchronization is possible.
+However, working with a DVI splitter requires a few things to be considered so synchronization is possible.

-First, both monitors must be able to display at refresh rate intended by the video card.
+First, both monitors must be able to display at a refresh rate intended by the video card.
 This means that a video card pushing out a 120Hz video signal cannot be split to a monitor capable of 60Hz and a monitor capable of 120Hz.
 A video card can push a 60hz signal to both of those monitors without issue (the 120Hz monitor double samples here).

 Second, the video card must be capable of pushing out the correct refresh rate.
-This means that a video card only capable of 60Hz is not be able to push out 120Hz video to two 120Hz capable monitors.
+This means that a video card only capable of 60Hz is not able to push out 120Hz video to two 120Hz capable monitors.

 Lastly, (and likely the most overlooked one if you are using higher refresh rates and/or larger resolution monitors) the splitter must be of high enough quality to push out enough bandwidth from the video card to the two monitors.
 Lower quality splitters are fine for 1024x768@60Hz on two monitors.
 However, if you are looking at displaying 1920x1080@120Hz, you likely need a higher-quality, powered DVI splitter as lower quality ones do not have the necessary bandwidth to push through that amount of information.
 In general, it is best to use a powered splitter.